DS-100/sp22/syllabus.md

 ### Homeworks

-Homeworks are assignments that are designed to help students develop an in-depth understanding of both the theoretical and practical aspects of ideas presented in lecture.
+Homeworks are week-long assignments that are designed to help students develop an in-depth understanding of both the theoretical and practical aspects of ideas presented in lecture.

-- In a typical week, there will be two homeworks.
-The first will be released Monday morning, by 9:40 AM PT, and will be due Thursday at 11:59 PM PT.
-The second homework will be released Thursday morning at 9:40 AM PT, and will be due the following Monday at 11:59 PM PT.
-There may be some deviation in this schedule to account for holidays, exams, etc.
+- In a typical week, the homework is released on Friday and is due the following Thursday at 11:59PM.
 <!-- - Near the midterm, or during weeks in which a project is assigned, you will have more than one week to work on the current assignment. -->
-- Most homeworks will be Jupyter notebooks; one or two homeworks will be on-paper written assignments.
+- One or two homeworks will be on-paper written assignments; the rest will be Jupyter notebooks.
 - Homeworks have both visible and hidden autograder tests.
 The visible tests are mainly sanity checks, e.g. a probability is <= 1, and are visible to students while they do the assignment.
 The hidden tests generally check for correctness, and are invisible to students while they are doing the assignment.
 - The primary form of support students will have for homeworks and projects are the **office hours** we’ll host, and **Piazza**.
 - Homeworks must be completed individually.